Scouting report: Big showdown Saturday as UW men host No. 8 Oregon

 — Senior guard Payton Pritchard, who is vying for national player of the year honors and the Pac-12 MVP award, is one of only two Division I players averaging at least 19.0 points, 4.0 rebounds and 5.0 assists.
 With seven assists and three rebounds, he’ll become the first player in Pac-12 history with 1,500 career points, 500 career rebounds and 600 career assists.
 Pritchard came off the bench his first four games as a freshman before moving into the starting lineup where he has made 126 consecutive starts, a streak that leads the NCAA.

-— Junior guard Chris Duarte has scored in double figures in 12 of the last 13 games.
-He’s averaging 14.8 points per game in that span with a high of 31 Dec.
+— Junior guard Chris Duarte has scored in double figures in 12 of the past 13 games.
+He’s averaging 14.8 points per game in that span with a high of 31 on Dec.
 29 against Alabama State.

 — Sophomore guard Will Richardson averages 10.3 points, 3.6 rebounds and 2.6 assists off the bench. leads the Pac-12 with nine double-figure scoring games off the bench.
-Additionally, he leads the Pac-12 in three-point field goal percentage (.476).
+Additionally, he leads the Pac-12 in three-point field-goal percentage (.476).

 OVERVIEW: